kannankvs/md2/Command-Reference.md

 Go Back To [Beginning of the document](#SONiC-COMMAND-LINE-INTERFACE-GUIDE) or [Beginning of this section](#Basic-Configuration-And-Show)

 ## Show Versions
+Display software component versions of the currently running SONiC image.
+This includes the SONiC image version as well as Docker image versions.
+You can find details of the SONiC image version format [here](sonic-version).

 **show version**
 This command displays relevant information as the SONiC and Linux kernel version being utilized, as well as the commit-id used to build the SONiC image.
 The second section of the output displays the various docker images and their associated id’s.

-- `show version`
+- Usage:
-  - Display software component versions of the currently running SONiC image.
-This includes the SONiC image version as well as Docker image versions.
-You can find details of the SONiC image version format [here](sonic-version).
+  show version

 - Example:
   ```